 Recommendations for Oval 1, also known as Ron Evans Oval, include improvements to the informal parking area around the oval's perimeter.
 This recommendation aims to improve pedestrian and spectator safety, as well as create efficiencies in traffic flow and vehicle movement.
 Improved parking areas will assist in removing the current ad-hoc flow of cars and informal tracks throughout the Reserve.
-It is recommended that the perimeter parking however remain unsealed to retain the character of the reserve.
-In addition, consideration should be given to the installation of a new oval perimeter fence to improve visual amenity and to improve condition and reduce ongoing maintenance liability.
+It is recommended that the perimeter parking however remain unsealed to retain the character of the Reserve.
+In addition, consideration should be given to the installation of a new oval perimeter fence to improve visual amenity, condition and reduce ongoing maintenance liability.

-Landscape Plan ID Landscape Plan ID Recommendation 2 Standardise informal car parking around Ron Evans Oval, utilising existing informal tracks and desire lines to provide distinction between vehicle and pedestrian movement.
+Landscape Plan ID Recommendation Key themes Cost 2 Standardise informal car parking around Ron Evans Oval, utilising existing informal tracks and desire lines to provide distinction between vehicle and pedestrian movement.
 Include traffic calming measures/safe pedestrian crossing points.
-13 When required, replace the main oval fence with suitable materials that reflect the character of the reserve but are long-lasting and sustainable.
+Q \$132,000 12 When required, replace the main oval fence with suitable materials that reflect the character of the reserve but are long-lasting and sustainable. 外 \$138,000